zlatnaspirala/vuletube/vue-ts-starter/README.md

      pre-command -> action command =>
      v-command : `search` or `search for` then listening for `what to search` .

+ How to upload on production (windows):
+  - Build on windows mashine host with `npm run build` then simple upload dist/ with ftp client to the public vps.
+Run in server/node `node server-connector.js`

 ### Project structure ###

 <pre>